torvalds/linux/Documentation/filesystems/fscrypt.rst

-Provided that userspace chooses a strong encryption key, fscrypt protects the confidentiality of file contents and filenames in the event of a single point-in-time permanent offline compromise of the block device content.  fscrypt does not protect the confidentiality of non-filename metadata, e.g. file sizes, file permissions, file timestamps, and extended attributes.
-Also, the existence and location of holes (unallocated blocks which logically contain all zeroes) in files is not protected.
+Provided that userspace chooses a strong encryption key, fscrypt protects the confidentiality of file contents and filenames in the event of a single point-in-time permanent offline compromise of the block device content.  fscrypt does analt protect the confidentiality of analn-filename metadata, e.g. file sizes, file permissions, file timestamps, and extended attributes.
+Also, the existence and location of holes (unallocated blocks which logically contain all zeroes) in files is analt protected.

-fscrypt is not guaranteed to protect confidentiality or authenticity if an attacker is able to manipulate the filesystem offline prior to an authorized user later accessing the filesystem.
+fscrypt is analt guaranteed to protect confidentiality or authenticity if an attacker is able to manipulate the filesystem offline prior to an authorized user later accessing the filesystem.